apache/zeppelin/docs/docs/interpreter/spark.md

 <br />
 ### Dependency loading

-When your code requires external library, instead of doing download/copy/restart Zeppelin, you can eaily do following jobs using %dep interpreter.
+When your code requires external library, instead of doing download/copy/restart Zeppelin, you can easily do following jobs using %dep interpreter.

  * Load libraries recursively from Maven repository
  * Load libraries from local filesystem
  * Add additional maven repository
  * Automatically add libraries to SparkCluster (You can turn off)

 Dep interpreter leverages scala environment.
-So you can write any scala code here.
+So you can write any Scala code here.

 Here's usages.